 For example, let’s say someone has the balanced translocation between the blue chromosome (B) and the green chromosome (G), shown below:

 Someone who has this balanced translocation has one whole G chromosome, one whole B chromosome, one mostly G chromosome with a small amount of B on it (G+B), and one mostly B chromosome with a small amount of G on it (B+G).

 Because parents pass on one copy of each of their chromosomes to each child they have, each pregnancy has a 50% chance to inherit the whole G chromosome, and a 50% chance to inherit the G+B chromosome.
 Each pregnancy would also have a 50% chance to inherit the whole B chromosome, and a 50% chance to inherit the B+G chromosome.

-If a child inherits a whole G chromosome and a whole B chromosome from one parent, but the G+B chromosome and a whole B chromosome from the other parent, the child will have too much B chromosome material and not enough G chromosome material.
+If a child inherits a whole G chromosome and a whole B chromosome from one parent, but the G+B chromosome and a whole B chromosome from the other parent, they will have too much B chromosome material and not enough G chromosome material.

 The specific extra B instructions and missing G instructions will determine what sort of health problems can result.
-For example, if someone is missing part of a chromosome that had instructions for how to form connections in the brain, they may have a higher risk for health problems related to their brain function, such as the body’s ability to coordinate walking, or the body’s ability to learn math.
+For example, if someone is missing part of a chromosome that had instructions for how to form connections in the brain, they may have a higher risk for health problems related to their brain function, such as seizures or learning delays.